aisaulezh/aisaulezh/README.md

 # Hi there, I'm @aisaulezh 👋

 ## About Me
-I'm a passionate Fullstack Developer with a love for JavaScript, TypeScript, HTML/CSS, React, Vue.js, Redux, Context API, Express.js, SQL, MongoDB, REST, Jest, Mocha.
+I'm a passionate Fullstack Developer with a love for JavaScript, TypeScript, HTML/CSS, React, Node.js, Redux, Context API, Express.js, MongoDB, REST, Jest, Mocha.

 - 🌱 **Currently Learning**: React and TypeScript
 - 💼 **Currently Working On**: A full-stack web application for managing personal finances